The New Era of Plaintiff Firm Growth

 • Scalable administrative infrastructure

-A Strategic Playbook for Firms Considering M&A or Roll-Up
+A Strategic Playbook for Boutique Firms

-Pick Your Platform Strategy
+Pick Your Path

-Underwrite the Right Metrics
+Focus on the Right Metrics

 • Medical records turnaround time

-• Merit rate
+• Case merit rate

 • Net fee per case